Nothing to Fear Here – Using AI Tools Responsibly Breeds Success

 The news is flooded with stories about artificial intelligence (AI) tools -- some shining light on the benefits, and others meant to invoke fear and panic.
-While the latter has bred some skepticism about AI usage in business, it is time to take a step back and look at what drives the errors.
+While the latter has bred some scepticism about AI usage in business, it is time to take a step back and look at what drives the errors.
 Oftentimes, it is not the tool itself but instead the human behind the tech.
-The reality is that many organizations are using AI highly successfully and without mishap.
+The reality is that many organisations are using AI highly successfully and without mishap.

 AI in the News